scm-sai-zaw-myint/scm-command/README.md

 Now we have system environment variable named "MTM_HOME".
 Let's configure to use it in our command prompt.
 - Under System Variable <b> select Path and click Edit > add new variable Click New and Enter %MTM_HOME% as a value.</b>

-Done, you are now able to use the scm command.
+Done, you are now able to use the MTM command.
 Open the command prompt and run the command
 ```powershell
 mtm -help
 ```